tardate/LittleArduinoProjects/README.md

 A set of such libraries are included as submodules of this repository, see the [libraries/](./libraries) page for more information on the included libraries and submodule management.

+For Arduino projects, I have the Arduino IDE sketchbook location (in preferences) set to the root of this repository.
+This makes all the projects available to me in the IDE, and automatically includes libraries that are linked as git submodules in the [libraries/](./libraries) folder.

-Libraries can be retrieved with git, or you can just install them separately as you would any other library.
+If you don't have the Arduino IDE setup this way, libraries can be retrieved with git, or you can just install them separately as you would any other library.

-If you clone this repo, also update the submodules to have them available for compilation/installation:
+If you clone this repo, also update the submodules to have them available for compilation:

     $ git submodule update --init